This chapter provides information for staff about how to keep safe, both professionally and personally, when using social media.

 2.3.2 Professional Information

 Posting information in relation to service users with whom you work, or their family or friends, is not permissible.
-This is a potential breach of the Data Protection Act 2018 (see Information Sharing and Confidentiality), and even where it is not strictly illegal it is professionally unethical and may result in disciplinary action being taken.
+This is a potential breach of the Data Protection Act 2018 (see Information Sharing and Confidentiality chapter), and even where it is not strictly illegal it is professionally unethical and may result in disciplinary action being taken.
 For example, families have seen and subsequently made formal complaints about social workers who – whilst not disclosing any personal information – have posted comments following court cases which have found in the local authority’s favour.

 Posting information about work colleagues of any grade, whilst not illegal, is inadvisable.
 It can damage working relationships and cause difficulties in the office environment.
 Again, it may lead to disciplinary action being taken.